Insurable Earnings - Drivers in the Transportation Industry

 • considered an independent operator with a WSIB independent operator identification number, or considered a worker by the principal to whom they have contracted,

 then the contract driver and the principal are required to complete the relevant questionnaire used by the WSIB to determine whether the driver is a worker or an independent operator for WSIB purposes.
-For information about determining a person’s status as a worker or an independent operator see, 12-02-01, Workers and Independent Operators.
+For information about determining a person’s status as a worker or an independent operator, refer to 12-02-01, Workers and Independent Operators.

 Contract driver ruled an independent operator